Boundary topological entanglement entropy in two and three dimensions: Loop-gas models in (2+1) and (3+1) dimensions

+Given a unitary spherical fusion category $\C$ (\cref{def:UFC}), and a given lattice embedded on a two-dimensional manifold, the ground states of Levin-Wen models are superpositions of closed diagrams from the category.
+Strings lie along the edges of the lattice, and closed means they cannot terminate.
+To produce a lattice model, $\rk{\C}$-dimensional vector spaces are assigned to each edge.
+These vector spaces are equipped with an orthogonal basis consisting of the objects of $\C$.
+If the category is multiplicity free, vector spaces corresponding to the fusion spaces are assigned to the vertices~ \footnote{The global vector space can be made a tensor product space by, for example, choosing the dimension of the vertex space to be the largest of all the fusion spaces.}.
+An abstract string configuration is realized by the vector consisting of the appropriate basis vector on each edge.
+At the vertices, the fusion rules of the category dictate which strings can fuse.
 If a given configuration occurs in a particular ground state, then any other configuration that is obtainable by local moves (i.e. $F$- or loop-moves) also occurs in that ground state.
 The relative coefficients are dictated by the $F$-symbols, and consistency is ensured by the pentagon equation.
 Since the allowed moves are all local, there may be multiple ground states on manifolds with nontrivial genus.
 For example, a loop enclosing a cycle of the torus cannot be removed with the local loop move.

 The collection of excitations (anyons) resulting from the Levin-Wen construction is called the Drinfeld center, denoted $\drinfeld{\C}$.
 We refer to \onlinecite{MR3242743} for a formal definition.